GaleJames-creator/gale-james/how-to-guides/webhooks-Admin-UI.md

 You can reveal and rotate a webhook's secret in Admin UI.

+## Prerequisites

+- You have an Admin UI account.
+To get an account, contact your Customer Success Manager.

 ## Searching for a webhook

 You can easily search for an existing webhook in Admin UI to review or update its settings.
 Use the steps below to find a webhook by its unique ID.